Skip to main content

 This guide helps engineering managers, platform engineers, and product leaders answer critical questions about AI adoption:

-• Adoption: Which teams and services are using AI coding agents?
+• Adoption: Which teams and services are using AI coding tools?

 • Impact: How does AI assistance affect PR throughput and cycle time?